marcorussi/minIP/README.md

 # minIP
-A minimal IP layer compliant to RFC791 with ARP and ICMP layers (Ping service).
+An IP layer compliant to RFC791 with ARP and ICMP layers (Ping service).

 This IP stack is implemented on top of my Ethernet driver for PIC32.
 A demo application has been developed on a PIC32 Ethernet Starter Kit.